jugtorino/jugtorino.github.io/_posts/2019-12-18-meeting-dicembre-2019.md

 ---
 layout: post
-title: JaRIKo: A JVM interpreter for RPG written in Kotlin
+title: JaRIKo - A JVM interpreter for RPG written in Kotlin
 ---

 18 Dicembre 2019